virgesmith/rust101/README.md

 Usability: not sure.
 I'm not experienced enough with rust.
 The returned type needs to be unwrapped, or math functions need to be provided that accept a Number<>? unwrapping into the wrong type will result in a panic.

+## Server

+A simple web server

+## Linked List

+A linked list implementation using algebraic enums, based on a codewars kata solution

+## Vector

+Another kata solution